LogoOsome

 Appointing a Local Director and Corporate Secretary

-As part of the company registration process in Singapore, foreigners must appoint a local director and a company secretary to comply with local regulations and Singapore company law.
+As part of the company registration process in Singapore, foreigners must appoint a local or resident director and a company secretary to comply with local regulations and Singapore company law.
 The local director must be at least 18 years old and of full legal capacity, while the corporate secretary should be a permanent resident of Singapore.

 Appointing a local director and corporate secretary